ufjschool/ob-s14/drafts/final/davis.md

 “They’re not robots, they need permission to just be who they are,” she said.
 “Anybody who focuses on results or performances as the end all be all is really neglecting the whole process.”

 UF employs full time nutritionists, strength coaches, athletic trainers, and doctors to work one-on-one with athletes in all 13 sports – but not a sports counselor.
-While affiliated with the school, Jenkins is only employed at UF as an independent contractor.
+While affiliated with the school, Jenkins only provides a service to UF as an independent contractor.
 In other words, the university could drop her at any moment with no strings attached.
 As a result, job security serves as her biggest challenge.

 Nicole Noyes, a PhD student at Indiana University Bloomington, believes the answer lies in the stigma attached to the title of “counselor.”